 We aim to help the children in our school to respect themselves and to be sensitive to the needs of others.

 Resources

-Resources are stored in classrooms and the office.
+Resources are stored in classrooms and the staffroom.
 An audit of Religious Education Resources is carried out by the R.E. co-ordinator.
-We are particularly to develop R.E.
-Guildford through using ICT.
 Resources will be reviewed and updated regularly.

 Planning, Assessment, Reporting and Record Keeping